Browse by Medical Category

 The Mass General Center for Addiction Medicine (CAM) is one of the major clinical research programs of the Department of Psychiatry at the Massachusetts General Hospital.
 The CAM is located within the Outpatient Psychiatry Division and delivers clinical evaluation, consultation, and study-related clinical care in a multidisciplinary setting.

 The clinical environment at CAM is ideal for the conduct of clinical research in addictive disorders.
-MGH is an integrated full service primary, secondary, and tertiary care hospital network with access to large numbers of local patients, over 1,359,312 square feet of research space, a diverse population of thousands of basic and clinical scientists with whom collaboration is encouraged.
+Mass General is an integrated full service primary, secondary, and tertiary care hospital network with access to large numbers of local patients, over 1,359,312 square feet of research space, a diverse population of thousands of basic and clinical scientists with whom collaboration is encouraged.

 It also has an active Clinical Research Program developed specifically to support clinical investigators through educational support, grant review, statistical consultation, recruitment support, peer support, and direct project management support for clinical investigations.

-ARMS provides rapid access to information and support combined with outreach and care management for youth aged 15 - 25 and their families suffering from substance-related problems.
+We offer outpatient treatment through several programs:Addiction Recovery Management Service (ARMS)ARMS provides rapid access to information and support combined with outreach and care management for youth ages 14-26 and their families suffering from substance-related problems.

 West End Clinic for Addiction TreatmentThe West End Clinic (WEC) is an outpatient facility for those with alcohol and drug addictions, co-occurring mental health disorders and other types of addictive behaviors.

 CAM Research activitiesThe center is engaged in more than 10 patient oriented addiction trials including studies focused on trying to quit smoking.
 The center has a total subject enrollment each year of more than 300 patients.
 Learn more about our clinical trials online.
 If you are interested in participating in a research study, please browse the following flyers: